aoih-uw/adapt_aep/README.md

 ![logo](GUI_preview.png "GUI Preview")

 ### Stimuli
-The user can select the stimulus frequency (Hz) in the experiment GUI Stimuli are windowed tone bursts with cosine off and onramps.
+The user can select the stimulus frequency (Hz) in the experiment GUI.
+Stimuli are windowed tone bursts with cosine off and onramps.
 Stimulus features related to signal and ramp duration can be adjusted in `setup_info.m`

 ### Electrode
 This software is designed for measuremnt of far-field potentials via sub-dermal electrodes.
 Measurement from surface electrodes is also possible.

 ### Experiment flow
 1. Stimuli will be presented in blocks (The user will indicate the number of trials per block via the GUI)